 Arriving to Portofino Vetta by car, continue walking towards the paths leading to Pietre Strette, Bocche, Crocetta, the deviation for the mill.
 Very varied walk through natural environments.

-* The path, mostly flat with some slightly sloping sections, starts behind the hotel and passes under the Rai antenna, that reaches 420 meters s.l.m.
+The path, mostly flat with some slightly sloping sections, starts behind the hotel and passes under the Rai antenna.
 After 5 minutes you’ll arrive at Gaixella, a small area, a crossroads of numerous paths equipped with benches, wooden tables and a tap for drinking water.
 Take the path (square signposts) that, in short and without difficulty, arrives at Pietre Strette, the fulcrum and crossroads of the entire Monte di Portofino.
-Here you continue straight ahead (always following the square signpost), up to the crossroads of the Olmi, where there is the junction signaled to the left for the Gassetta.
+Here you continue straight ahead (always following the square signs), up to the crossroads of the Olmi, where there is the junction signaled to the left for the Gassetta.

 Difficulty level: low